 Preparing an Estate Accounting for a NYC Estate

-You are the executor of an estate in NYC and in this capacity, are charged with ultimately providing an estate accounting to your beneficiaries.
+Preparing an estate accounting is one of the most important duties of an executor, trustee, or administrator of an estate.
+As a fiduciary of an estate or Trust in NYC, you are charged with ultimately providing an estate accounting to your beneficiaries.
 You have collected the estate assets, opened an estate account, transferred funds from the decedent’s personal accounts to the estate account, paid the estate taxes and debts, and distributed some of the property to the beneficiaries in accordance with the Decedent’s Last Will and Testament.
 Seven months have passed since the Court issued your Letters Testamentary.
 Now you want to distribute the remaining estate assets, pay yourself executor commissions, and close out the estate.
 What do you do now?

 You must account for your actions.
 An estate accounting is a document that provides specific details about what property was in the estate at the time of the decedent’s death, what additional property came into the estate since the decedent’s death, how the estate funds were spent, what property remains in the estate at the time that the accounting is rendered, and how the remaining assets will be spent or distributed.